ChaosNuggets/Diabolo_Light/README.md

 ## Installation

 1. In PlatformIO Home, navigate to Libraries and search "Diabolo Light".
-2. Click on the Diabolo Light library and press the Add to Project button.
+2. Click on the Diabolo Light library and press the "Add to Project" button.
 3. Select your project and click "Add".
 4. Use the library by including the Diabolo_Light.h file.